tytydraco/yessleep/out/Im_trapped_on_the_edge_of_an_abyss_A_building_from_my_childhood_wants_me_to_come_inside_Update_4.md

 There was a long pause filled by the crackle of the phone's mic, my dad’s breathing and the silence between them.

-“Trent, um, told me, Henny.
+“Trevor, um, told me, Henny.
 About the diagnosis.
 P-Please don’t be mad at him; he was just worried about you since you’ve… well, you’ve been gone.”

 I could hear his smile give way to tears, his voice a hoarse crackle.